 The TIN card is among the valid IDs in the Philippines that are easiest to get.
 Follow the steps below to obtain a TIN ID if you’ve never been issued a TIN before.

-Once you’ve completed the registration process at the BIR RDO, you can already request a TIN card.
+Once you’ve completed the BIR RDO registration process, you can request a TIN card.
 Do it right after the registration officer issues your TIN.

 Your TIN card may be released within several minutes or an hour—that is, if the RDO is not busy during the day of your transaction.